SFDO-Tooling/CumulusCI/docs/data.md

-For each lookup, an additional `key_field` declaration is required, whose value is the original storage location in local storage for that field\'s data.
+For each lookup, an additional `key_field` declaration is required, whose value is the original storage location in local storage for that field's data.
 In most cases, this is simply the version of the field name in the original definition file.

 Adapting an originally-namespaced definition to load into a